Geta/klarna/README.md

 }
 ```

-The following properties are set default:
+The following properties are set by default (read from current cart and payment method configurations):
 - **PurchaseCountry**
 - **MerchantUrl.Confirmation**
 - **MerchantUrl.Notification**